 - 1. An alteration to a Historic Property pursuant to 17.04.044 or any new construction conducted on Historic Property or within the environs thereof; - 2.
-An undertaking that meets the conditions of state law, including SDCL 1-20-22, regarding projects endangering archaeological sites; - 3.
-An alteration or new construction in a non-historic location but within a Historic Preservation Overlay Zoning District; or - 4.
+An undertaking that meets the conditions of state law, including SDCL 1-20-22, regarding projects endangering archaeological sites; or - 3.
 Demolition of a Historic Property.